53rd NAACP Image Awards: The Complete Winners List

-53rd NAACP Image Awards: Issa Rae, Kenny Leon, Shaka King and Barry Jenkins Nab Wins on 2nd Night
+53rd NAACP Image Awards: 'Red Table Talk,' Trevor Noah, Letitia Wright and Cree Summers Nab Wins on 3rd Night

 2022 NAACP Image Awards: Will Smith, Zendaya Among Nominees